 To increase the temperature, open the double-function iron valve and front draft.
 Place the ConvEGGtor with legs up or legs down, depending on the desired temperature and thickness of the pizza crust.

-3. Cooking your Pizza On The Big Green Egg
+3. Cooking your Pizza Carefully On The Big Green Egg

 To cook your pizza, you can follow your favorite recipe and add your desired ingredients.
 The possibilities are endless when making a pizza on the BGE!